 A study combining a minimum of 12 hours of classroom/directed study plus travel to enhance the student's understanding of and appreciation for selected personalities, works and ideas in philosophy, religion, literature, architecture, painting, sculpture, and music.
-Specific content varies depending on areas to be visited and program under which the student enrolls.
-College-level communication - 3000 words.
+Specific content varies depending on areas to be visited and the program under which the student enrolls.
+Students must participate in the travel portion of the course in order to receive any credit.
+Meets College-level communication requirement.